rwhitworth/dobackup/README.md

 # dobackup
-Perl script to separate files by CD/DVD size for easy backups
+Perl script to help with easy backups

 "dobackup.pl" version 0.04 is a Perl based backup system